 If you are in a company that doesn’t have good processes, particularly around people management, then this definitely has a lot of useful content and good ideas, but it wasn’t a strong recommend from me.

-In June, I delivered a talk at Turing Fest on how to create a strategy.
-Here is the video, the slides and a short write-up.
+In June 2023, I delivered a talk at Turing Fest on how to create a strategy.
+This talk is the one I would have liked to have seen when writing my first strategy: how you actually do strategy.

 In the talk, I go through some specific models, with examples.